shirishass/spc/dockument.md

   * java -jar target/*.jar
   ### freestyle method:
-  * Take spc github project and fork the repository create feature branch in your repository write a jenkins pipeline for spring petclinic project in feature branch
+  * Take spc github project and fork the repository create feature branch in your repository
+  * write a jenkins pipeline for spring petclinic project in feature branch
-  * If any changes are done then send a pull request to main branch then admin of that repository can accept your        request  instead of merging they check and run your pipeline after that only they merge.
+  * If any changes are done then send a pull request to main branch then admin of that repository can accept your  request  instead of merging they check and run the pipeline after that they merge pull request.

 ```
 pipeline {